phodal/awesome-iot/README.md

 * [SensorBee ★ 54 ⧗ 33](https://github.com/sensorbee/sensorbee) - Lightweight stream processing engine for IoT
 * **[Serverless ★ 7951 ⧗ 0](https://github.com/serverless/serverless)** - Serverless is the application framework for building web, mobile and IoT applications exclusively on Amazon Web Services' Lambda and API Gateway.
 * [Pando Cloud](https://github.com/PandoCloud/pando-cloud) - is the cloud part of Pando IoT solution.
 It's made of a bunch of tools, protocols and frameworks below: Pando Cloud, Pando Embeded Framework, Pando Protocol as so on.
+* [Liota](https://github.com/vmware/liota) - is an open source offering for IoT solution developers and resides primarily on IoT gateways.

 ## Library